TylerTwoForks/TylerTwoForks/README.md

 ## Hello!

-I currently work as a consultant in the Salesforce ecosystem, specializing in building fully custom web applications on top of Salesforce.
-Our team views Salesforce not just as a CRM but as a versatile development platform, unlocking endless possibilities with the proper custom development efforts.
+I am a Software Engineering Consultant specializing in fully custom web applications tailored to client needs.
+I work across a range of technologies including Java, Go, and the Salesforce platform.
+My core expertise is in Java, but I’ve increasingly been advocating for Go in new projects due to its simplicity and power.
+While I'm still early in my Go journey, it's quickly become a favorite—especially when paired with HTMX, enabling the development of clean, efficient, and easily maintainable applications.

 ## Resume (TL;DR version)
-My journey in technology began in high school in the early 2000s, where I honed my skills building websites alongside my father.
-My early experience included working with HTML, PHP, JavaScript, ColdFusion, and Adobe Flash (this is showing my age).
-Over the years, I have worked on building a diverse and robust career in the tech industry, spanning multiple roles and domains:

-- IT Specialist in the U.S. Army (6 years): Developed technical expertise and problem-solving skills while managing critical IT systems in a demanding environment.
-- Associate Support Engineer -> Principal Support Engineer at Interactive Intelligence (now Genesys): Progressed from an associate to a principal role, gaining deep insights into troubleshooting complex systems and delivering customer-focused solutions.
-- Service Delivery Manager at Interactive Intelligence (now Genesys): Transitioned into account management, managing 25+ clients across the West Coast and Canada, and ensuring seamless service delivery for a wide range of technical needs.
-- Software Developer in R&D at Interactive Intelligence (now Genesys): Leveraged my self-taught skills into joining the Research and Development team as a C++ developer, contributing to innovative projects and solutions.
-- Java Engineer at Campus Education (now Slingshot): Focused on greenfield development using Java, Spring Boot, PostgreSQL, and some Python, to build impactful education solutions from the ground up.
-- Senior Engineer/Team Lead at Zinc Partners: I currently lead a high-performing engineering team in a consulting firm, driving growth and delivering strategic solutions across many technologies with a specialization in the Salesforce ecosystem.
+- (2022 - current - Zinc) Senior Engineer/Team Lead at Zinc Partners: I currently lead a high-performing engineering team in a consulting firm, driving growth and delivering strategic solutions across many technologies with a specialization in the Salesforce ecosystem.
+- (2020 - 2022 - Slingshot) Java Engineer at Campus Education (now Slingshot): Focused on greenfield development using Java, Spring Boot, PostgreSQL, and some Python, to build impactful education solutions from the ground up.
+- (2016 - 2019 - Genesys) Software Developer in R&D: Leveraged my self-taught skills into joining the Research and Development team as a C++ developer, contributing to innovative projects and solutions.
+- (2014 - 2016 - Genesys) Service Delivery Manager: Transitioned into account management, managing 25+ clients across the West Coast and Canada, and ensuring seamless service delivery for a wide range of technical needs.
+- (2012 - 2014 - Genesys) Associate Support Engineer -> Principal Support Engineer: Progressed from an associate to a principal role, gaining deep insights into troubleshooting complex systems and delivering customer-focused solutions.
+- (2010 - 2016) IT Specialist in the U.S. Army - Indiana National Guard: Developed technical expertise and problem-solving skills while managing critical IT systems in a demanding environment.

 **My skillset incldues**
 - Java (8, 17, 21)
 - Spring Boot
+- SQL (mainly PostgreSQL)
 - REST API development (wiht a little GraphQL in there as well)
+- Go (golang)
-- Apex (Salesforce language based on Java)
+- Apex (Salesforce language - essentially Java)
 - JavaScript/TypeScript (vanilla and React)
 - CI/CD work.
 (Jenkins, Bitbucket Pipelines, Github Actions, Gearset, Docker etc...)
 - I have worked in AWS, GCP, and Heroku over the years.